andreanadinecasti/multi-threaded-http-server/README.md

 Collaboration was essential throughout the development process—particularly during the brainstorming and planning phases.
 Team discussions helped refine the approach and led to more effective solutions.

+The main project file is **httpserver.c** with starter code and other supporting files given by Andrew Quinn, Mitchell Elliott, and Gurpreet Dhillon.

 ## Key Concepts

 - **Thread-safe queue management** and use of **read-write locks (rwlocks)**